iosSquad29/FOODIENT/README.md

 ## Overview
 ### Description

-The app scan food labels and bring more in depth information so the user know what the ingredients in the label means and how good/health it is.
+The app scans food labels and brings more in-depth information so the user knows what the ingredients in the label mean and how good/healthy it is.

 ### App Evaluation